clementw168/clementw168.github.io/_posts/cs-mva/2024-04-15-mva-gnn-twitch-benchmark.md

 ## Results & Discussion

-While none of the models solved the tasks perfectly, our benchmark highlights how **different architectures specialize in different aspects** of the data.
+None of the models solved the tasks perfectly.
+Our benchmark highlights how **different architectures specialize in different aspects** of the data.
 Future work could integrate more recent GNN variants (e.g., Graph Transformers, scalable spectral methods).
+Ò

 ## Documentation